 The following passage appears near the end of the book, in a series of check-ins with characters connected to the movie and contemplating their existence in Hollywood:

 “This really is a picnic,” Paul Morgan said.
 He gestured toward the nude males crowding behind him at the dressing table’s three-paneled mirror.
 “I mean, look at all those buns and weenies!”Yes, it’s a group of bad twins — celeb lookalikes working as prostitutes.
 You find out in the next paragraph that it truly is Paul Morgan posing as a Paul Morgan-looking rent boy, and he’s ended up in a gay brothel because he’s a method actor to the point that he’s willing to let a party of randy Iranians enter him.
-In other section of the book does Bloch exude this campy sensibility, and even more strangely, the scene concludes with Paul heading down to meet the clientele, at which point he’s never mentioned again.
+In no other section of the book does Bloch exude such a campy sensibility, and even more strangely, the scene concludes with Paul heading down to meet the clientele, at which point he’s never mentioned again.

 Robert Redford giggled.
 “Speak for yourself, dearie.
 Whenever I see naked bodies, it just reminds me that God didn’t know very much about anatomy.”